 Appendix 2: Runtime

 Runtime tests were carried out on an Intel Xeon Silver 4216 CPU (64 cores, 2.1 GHz) with 191 GB of memory.
 When using UnCoVar for the first time, various environments are installed, databases are downloaded, and indexes are created.
 This fully automated initial setup took approximately one hour (57 min ± 4.2 min) and only needed to be carried out once.
 To evaluate the runtime of UnCoVar, four datasets with 20 samples per set were simulated.
 The sizes of the datasets were varied by generating different numbers of reads per sample.
 These sizes correspond to the 25%, 50%, 75% and 100% quantiles of numbers of reads per sample seen in historical clinical data.
-UnCoVar was executed ten times on each dataset, and the runtime (excluding time for initial setup) was measured (Figure A1).
+UnCoVar was executed ten times on each dataset, and the runtime for running the complete workflow (excluding time for initial setup) was measured (Figure A1).

 The median processing times of UnCoVar were as follows: